-- 7.1 In May 2017, environmental monitoring and audit works were carried out in accordance with criteria and requirements listed in the Project EM&A Manual, Environmental Permit EP-319/2009D, Specified Process Licence L-25-019(1) and Water Pollution Control Ordinance Licence WT00022972-2015. - 7.2 Monitoring of air quality, water quality and sulphur content in Bio Heating Oil were carried out at designated locations.
+- 7.1 In September 2017, environmental monitoring and audit works were carried out in accordance with criteria and requirements listed in the Project EM&A Manual, Environmental Permit EP-319/2009D, Specified Process Licence L-25-019(1) and Water Pollution Control Ordinance Licence WT00022972-2015. - 7.2 Monitoring of air quality, water quality and sulphur content in Bio Heating Oil were carried out at designated locations.
 No exceedance of Action and Limit Levels was recorded.
-Nevertheless, since the testing reports of emission from both stack of biogas flare and stack of process building are not ready upon the submission of this monthly EM&A report, the monitoring results of these stacks are not included in this monthly EM&A Report.
-The results will be included in the subsequent monthly EM&A Report. - 7.3 As the boiler was under maintenance, emission from stack of boiler cannot be sampled.
-Therefore, monitoring on emission form the stack was suspended in May 2017, and will be resumed in June 2017. - 7.4 No environmental related complaint, prosecution or notification of summon was received.
+Nevertheless, since the testing reports of emission from stacks of boiler, biogas flare and process building are not ready upon the submission of this monthly EM&A report, the monitoring results of these stacks are not included in this monthly EM&A Report.
+The results will be included in the subsequent monthly EM&A Report. - 7.3 No environmental related complaint, prosecution or notification of summon was received in the reporting month.